ycwang179/text-classification-ledger-expenses/README.md

 This project demonstrates a reproducible Python text classification workflow for labeling noisy financial ledger descriptions as either **Personnel** or **Non-Personnel** expenses.

-The goal is to show an end-to-end machine learning workflow, including text preprocessing, abbreviation normalization, train/test validation, TF-IDF vectorization, baseline model training, evaluation, and a conceptual data mutation diagram.
+The goal is to present an end-to-end machine learning workflow, including text preprocessing, abbreviation normalization, train/test validation, TF-IDF vectorization, baseline model training, evaluation, and a conceptual data mutation diagram.

 ## Project Overview